 As with the MTFP, it is positive that the Commission revised the Workforce Plan in the year, although the structure of the Workforce Plan is also suboptimal.
 The Workforce Plan does not cover the fundamentals which any Workforce Plan should.
 Without the overriding goal of what the future workforce should look like, the usability of the Workforce Plan is undermined significantly.
-Given that this has been an issue which has been raised in audits for a number of years and given the gap in understanding of workforce planning within the Commission, the Commission should engage an independent review of the workforce needs of the Commission.
-In addition to considering the workforce needs of the Commission, there needs to be a holistic consideration of the structure of the SMT.
+Given that this has been an issue which has been raised in audits for a number of years and given the gap in understanding of workforce planning within the Commission, the Commission should engage an independent review of the workforce needs of the Commission, there needs to be a holistic consideration of the structure of the SMT.